 Story · April 27, 2026

-DOJ moves to restore federal execution protocol, adds firing squad option
+DOJ readopts federal execution protocol, adds firing squad option

 death penalty Confidence 5/5

-DOJ moves to restore federal execution protocol, adds firing squad option reader image
+DOJ readopts federal execution protocol, adds firing squad option reader image

 Reader image selected by automatic review and community voting.

-The Justice Department said Friday, April 24, 2026, that it is readopting the federal execution protocol used during the first Trump administration and expanding it to include the firing squad as an authorized method of execution.
-The department said the move is meant to let it carry out lawful capital sentences after appeals are exhausted. ([justice.gov](https://www.justice.gov/opa/pr/justice-department-takes-actions-strengthen-federal-death-penalty))
+The Justice Department said Friday, April 24, 2026, that it was readopting the federal execution protocol used during President Donald Trump’s first term, expanding permitted execution methods to include the firing squad, and streamlining internal processes in capital cases.
+The announcement did not set an execution date or change any individual sentence.
+Instead, it marked a formal policy move meant to restore the government’s ability to carry out lawful federal death sentences after appeals are complete. ([justice.gov](https://www.justice.gov/opa/pr/justice-department-takes-actions-strengthen-federal-death-penalty))

 Support the work